isuams/isuams/events-activities/cys-eyes.md

 ---

 The information for Cy's Eyes on the Skies has moved to the Department of the Earth, Atmosphere, and Climate webpage.
-Please visit the following link:

 <html>
   <head>
     <meta http-equiv="refresh" content="0; url=https://www.example.com/cys-eyes](https://earth-atmosphere-climate.iastate.edu/student-experiences/#cyseyes)" />